albertalvin8080/Learning-XML/README.md

 - **XPath**: XML Path Language
 - **XQuery**: XML Query Language

-Saxon-HE can be used to parse XSL into HTML.
+Saxon-HE can be used to transform XML into HTML using XSLT.